useblocks/dwf/presentations/slides/slogan.rst

         .. image:: _static/books.png
             :height: 200px

-        ... or how to care about project documentation without losing motivation
+        ... or how to get a software developer to write documentation.

         .. rv_small::